Hiro Mashima: Career

 In 2014, three spin-offs were started: Fairy Tail: Ice Trail by Yūsuke Shirato; Fairy Tail Blue Mistral by Rui Watanabe; and Fairy Girls by Boku.
 Another spin-off manga titled Fairy Tail Side Stories and created by Kyōta Shibano launched on July 30, 2015, in Kodansha's free Magazine Pocket mobile app.
 On July 25, 2018, Fairy Tail: 100 Years Quest began on Magazine Pocket as the official sequel to Fairy Tail.
-Mashima provides the original storyboards for the manga that is illustrated by Atsuo Ueda.
+Mashima provides the original storyboards for the manga, which is illustrated by Atsuo Ueda.
 At the end of 2021, Mashima approached Kodansha Game Creators Lab to hold a contest looking for video game proposals based on Fairy Tail with the winning work receiving $132,300, $88,200 of which came from Mashima himself.
-The games should be created for platforms such as Steam, iOS and Android, and Kodansha will distribute the winner to be decided in April 2022, with the profits shared between Kodansha and the developers.
+The games would be created for platforms such as Steam, iOS and Android, and Kodansha would distribute the winner to be decided in April 2022, with the profits shared between Kodansha and the developers.

 While creating Fairy Tail, Mashima serialized Monster Hunter Orage, an adaptation of the Monster Hunter video games, in Monthly Shōnen Rival from 2008 to 2009.
 Also in 2008, he drew a remake of Atsushi Kase's gag manga Chameleon for the 50th anniversary of Weekly Shōnen Magazine.
 Mashima's Japanese-style epic fantasy one-shot Hoshigami no Satsuki was published in the September 17, 2014 issue of Weekly Shōnen Magazine.

 Mashima began the series Edens Zero in Weekly Shōnen Magazine on June 27, 2018, which ended on June 26, 2024.
 From October to December 2019, he created the mini-series Mashima Hero's in Weekly Shōnen Magazine for its 60th anniversary.
 It is a crossover between his three series Rave Master, Fairy Tail and Edens Zero.
 Mashima drew a one-shot manga adaptation of the video game Dragon Quest XI S: Echoes of an Elusive Age for the October issue of Shueisha's V Jump magazine, which was released on August 21, 2019.
 On December 17, 2021, Mashima announced that he was developing an Edens Zero video game by himself using RPG Maker.
 Describing it as a "hobby project" that he worked on in his free time, he released Rebecca to Kikai no Yōkan for free on PC on March 16, 2022.

+During Edens Zeros run, Mashima began the series Dead Rock in Monthly Shōnen Magazine on July 6, 2023.
+Initially announced to be a short series, the manga was extended by Mashima due to positive reader reception.
+In May 2026, Dead Rock entered hiatus and Mashima announced the development of a Fairy Tail manga miniseries celebrating its 20th anniversary, released in Weekly Shōnen Magazine on July 29, 2026.